rabbitholegg/questdk-plugins/packages/arbitrum/README.md

 1. ETH from L2 to L1
 1. Tokens from L2 to L1

-In some cases there won't be a difference between L1/L2 leading to two types of transactions to parse, but in general this enumerates the upper bound of transactions a bridge action should be responsible for parsing.
+In some cases there won't be a difference between L1/L2 leading to two types of transactions to parse, but in general this enumerates the upper bound of transactions, and a bridge action should be responsible for parsing.
 It's also possible for different tokens to route differently, this _would_ be the case with Arbitrum if they didn't pipe transactions through their router first.

 ## Specific Examples